BroNils/Rikka-chan/README.md

 How to use
 1.Download the .flo file
-2.Download & and install Automate from PlayStore
-3.Tap import file
+2.Download & and install Automate PRO from PlayStore 3.Tap import file
 4.Find Rikka-chan.flo
 5.Import it